warpspeed/warpspeed/README.md

 ### WarpSpeed.io Web Interface

-WarpSpeed.io allows you to use all of these scripts very easily through a intuitive web interface.
+WarpSpeed.io allows you to use all of these scripts very easily through an intuitive web interface.
 You can connect to your favorite server provider, create a server, install your stack, and deploy your first site with just a few clicks.
+It also supports additional features such as editing site configuration files and setting up cron jobs.

 [https://warpspeed.io](https://warpspeed.io "WarpSpeed.io")